-- ★ Demonstrating complexity by identifying and exploring complexities or tensions within the text: - o a common way to get the sophistication point - explores some of the following throughout the response (as well as WHY they're significant) - subtleties/nuances (not absolutes) - shifts - irony - juxtaposition, contrast, paradox - o identifies and explores opposing adjectives: - and .yet . - in this case but in this other situation - continually explores the WHY (and nuances) - exploring shifts, irony, juxtaposition, contrast, and/or paradox - o identifying what is unpredictable and connecting that to "meaning of the work as a whole" - for example, if writing about Washington Black, exploring how Titch is emblematic of a "white saviour" who upholds racist ideology could be one way to work toward this point
+- ★ Demonstrating complexity by identifying and exploring complexities or tensions within the text: - a common way to get the sophistication point - explores some of the following throughout the response (as well as WHY they're significant) - subtleties/nuances (not absolutes) - shifts - irony - juxtaposition, contrast, paradox - identifies and explores opposing adjectives: - \\\\\ and \\\\. - \\\\yet \\\. - \\\\\ in this case but \\\\\ in this other situation - $\circ$ continually explores the WHY (and nuances) - o exploring shifts, irony, juxtaposition, contrast, and/or paradox - o identifying what is unpredictable and connecting that to MOTWAAW - for example, if writing about Washington Black, exploring how Titch is emblematic of a "white saviour" who upholds racist ideology could be one way to work toward this point

-1 Text = poem (Q1), passage (Q2), novel or play (Q3)
+&lt;sup>1 Text = poem (Q1), passage (Q2), novel or play (Q3)

-- ★ Illuminating the student's interpretation by situating it within a broader context - o another relatively common way to get the sophistication point - o if you think of the text as the subject you're zoomed-in on, zoom-out to a wide angle: take in the society, the time period, different filters/lenses that are relevant to the text's content - interpret the text in a wider framework (e.g. this text is not just about the text, but also about something broader, something related to humanity or an aspect of society) - situate your response in history: when/where/for whom was it written? (e.g. colonialism, industrialization) - situate your response in psychology (e.g. gender ideals, classism, critical race theory) - explore archetypes: are there character/setting archetypes?
+- ★ Illuminating the student's interpretation by situating it within a broader context - another relatively common way to get the sophistication point - if you think of the text as the subject you're zoomed-in on, zoom-out to a wide angle: take in the society, the time period, different filters/lenses that are relevant to the text's content - interpret the text in a wider framework (e.g. this text is not just about the text, but also about something broader, something related to humanity or an aspect of society) - situate your response in history: when/where/for whom was it written? (e.g. colonialism, industrialization) - situate your response in psychology (e.g. gender ideals, classism, critical race theory) - explore archetypes: are there character/setting archetypes?
 Do they break the mold at all?
-What is the author's intent in doing that? - ★ Accounting for alternative interpretations of the text - o a less common way to get the sophistication point - o consider sentence starters: "that said...", "Perhaps...", "Some people may see X as because of ; however,..." (then back up those claims with evidence and commentary) - the key: if you explore an alternative interpretation, PROVE IT using evidence - ★ Employing a style that is consistently vivid and persuasive - o a less common way to get the sophistication point - o arguably, this is the hardest one to teach - your prose must be breathtaking - o regardless, using the following will help your writing to sing - anaphora (intentional repetition) - varied syntax - sentence length: very short, short, medium, long (but not run-on) - sentence openers: subject, prepositional, clausal, adverb (-ly), participle (-ing) - sentence type (simple, complex, compound, complex-compound) - varied punctuation (but DON'T overdo it; use sparingly and intentionally) - em-dashes - questions, often rhetorical - semi-colons - parallelism - intentional diction - use an analogy or extended metaphor - assonance, consonance, alliteration - connected diction (i.e. a motif): if the Q1 poem is about plants, do a quick brainstorm of plant-words in the margins: vine, grow, die, light, wither, blossom; then use these verbs metaphorically to explore your interpretation of the work as a whole
+What is the author's intent in doing that? - ★ Accounting for alternative interpretations of the text - a less common way to get the sophistication point

+- $\circ$ $\;$ the key: if you explore an alternative interpretation, PROVE IT using evidence - ★ Employing a style that is consistently vivid and persuasive - $\circ$ a less common way to get the sophistication point - $\circ$ arguably, this is the hardest one to teach - your prose must be breathtaking - $\circ$ $\;$ regardless, using the following will help your writing to sing - anaphora (intentional repetition) - varied syntax - sentence length: very short, short, medium, long (but not run-on) - sentence openers: subject, prepositional, clausal, adverb (-ly), participle (-ing) - sentence type (simple, complex, compound, complex-compound) - varied punctuation (but DON'T overdo it; use sparingly and intentionally) - em-dashes - questions, often rhetorical - semi-colons - parallelism - $\circ$ intentional diction - use an analogy or extended metaphor - assonance, consonance, alliteration - connected diction (i.e. a motif): if the Q1 poem is about plants, do a quick brainstorm of plant-words in the margins: vine, grow, die, light, wither, blossom; then use these verbs metaphorically to explore your interpretation of the work as a whole